Susan Visvanathan

 Susan Visvanathan (born 1957) is an Indian sociologist, social anthropologist and a fiction writer.
 She is well known for her writings on religious dialogue and sociology of religion.
 Her first book Christians of Kerala: History, Belief and Ritual among the Yakoba (Oxford University Press) is a pathbreaking work in the field of sociology of religion.

-She is a Professor of Sociology and former chairperson at Centre for the Study of Social Systems at the Jawaharlal Nehru University (JNU).
+She was a professor of Sociology and former chairperson at Centre for the Study of Social Systems at the Jawaharlal Nehru University (JNU).